HISTORY OF PASCO COUNTY

 1921.
 Mrs. Josephine Lynch and her husband move here and buy the Os-O-Waw Hotel.

 [In 1924, N. P. Lynch of Indiana arrived and purchased the only large building which he used as a hotel, according to a 1947 newspaper article.
 On Feb.
 2, 1930, the Tampa Morning Tribune reported, “Os-O-Waw Inn, on the gulf near Aripeka, has reopened with Alf Kuhlman in charge.”
 On Oct.
 15, 1931, the Tampa Morning Tribune reported, “Government prohibition men yesterday reported a raid on the Osa-Wa Inn at Aripeka Tuesday morning at 3 o’clock and that Louis Neeld was held for investigation.”
+A 1948 newspaper shows N. P. Lynch and Mrs. Lynch in front of the Os-O-Waw Inn and reports they are getting too old for the business and would like to get out.
 In 1956, Mrs. Lynch sold the hotel to Raymond Frisch from Ohio.
 He operated it as a lodging house and fishing camp.
 In a 2009 email, his granddaughter Dianna Frisch recalled, “As I was growing up I remember spending many a day roaming the hallways of the Inn and playing in the rooms, since it was no longer used as a hotel.”
 In 1959 Brooksville businessman Henry Holloway purchased the Os-O-Waw Inn, planning to convert it into a high class sportsman’s lodge and dining room.
 On Aug.
 28, 1960, an advertisement offering the Osowaw Inn for sale appeared in the Cleveland Plain Dealer.
 It has 17 (?) rooms, lobby, dining for 200.
 Price: $35,000.
 According to a source, the Osowaw Inn burned in 1960.
 A Feb.
 1961 newspaper article included a picture of the hotel with the caption: “Legendary Os-O-Waw Inn in Aripeka has been remodeled and the room in which baseball’s mighty Babe Ruth once slept is now the kitchen.”
 In a 1971 interview, Mrs. Josephine Lynch recalled, “Some kids set it afire about five years ago.”]

 May 1, 1922.
 School board minutes indicate that Harvey and Cobb of Aripeka offered to furnish lumber for a school in return for tuition for county line pupils.
 Minutes of Aug.
 21, 1922, indicate the board agreed to pay its pro-rata share for conducting a school at Aripeka.